Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 5. Repeat next year.

-If you've held QSBS-qualified stock for years and never done this, do this year's attestation now — and then do retrospective ones for each prior year you can credibly reconstruct.
+If you've held QSBS-eligibled stock for years and never done this, do this year's attestation now — and then do retrospective ones for each prior year you can credibly reconstruct.
 A reconstructed attestation prepared in 2026 for 2021 facts is weaker than a contemporaneous one.
 But it is far stronger than nothing, and dramatically stronger than reconstructing for the first time during an audit.

 The Bottom Line